VDA5050/VDA5050/VDA5050_EN.md

 ## 7.7 Implementation of the connection message

-The last will message is defined as a JSON structure message with the following fields:

 Identifier | Data type | Description
 ---|---|---
 headerId | uint32 | Header ID of the message. <br>The headerId is defined per topic and incremented by 1 with each sent (but not necessarily received) message.